sap-tutorials/btp-dev-guidance/tutorials/remote-service-run-dev-test/remote-service-run-dev-test.md

     > If the API_BUSINESS_PARTNER doesn't show up, remove the **.cds-services.json** file that resides in the user root folder, for example, **/home/user/.cds-services.json**.

 4. Open a new terminal and run `cds watch`.
-This will start the application connected to the running mock server.
+This command starts the application connected to the running mock server.

 5. Open a browser and open the server URL: `http://localhost:4004`.